 Along with a 35 mm camera students are encouraged to bring any type of pin-hole camera, Diana-F, Lomo LC-A or other film cameras.
 A small number of basic film cameras are available at Temple Rome for limited student use.

 Digital photography and darkroom photography with a minimum grade of C-, or equivalent.
-For Temple students, specific pre-requisites include one of the following (GAD 2441 or GAD 2451) and one of the following (GAD 3414 or GAD 3412).
+For Temple students, specific pre-requisites include one of the following (GAD 2441 or GAD 2451) and one of the following (GAD 3412 or GAD 3414).

-This course is crosslisted with Art 3611
+In Rome, this course is cross-listed with Art 3611.